 So … why not give it a go?
 If you love it, awesome!
 If you don’t, that’s cool.
 You tried something new, and you’re the wiser for it.

-If you do love 12-hour fasting, it also may be a good first step to other fasting methods, like 14:10 intermittent fasting or 16:8 intermittent fasting.
+If you do love 12-hour fasting, it may also be a good first step to other fasting schedules, like 14:10 intermittent fasting or 16:8 intermittent fasting.
 For instance, if you’re considering 12:12 vs. 16:8 intermittent fasting, the former could be a good way to ramp up slowly and safely to the longer fasting window of the latter.

 No one has the exact same fasting experience, so the answer to “Is intermittent fasting safe, and if so, for how long?” will vary from person to person.
 That’s why we always recommend speaking with your primary care provider before making any decisions about your eating routine.
 They’ll be able to help you understand the differences between intermittent fasting schedules and which one(s) might be right for you.

-12-hour intermittent fasting is a pretty gentle way to ease into using IF to help with these goals … and it really can help.
+Twelve-hour intermittent fasting is a pretty gentle way to ease into using intermittent fasting to help with these goals … and it really can help.
 It’s not for everyone, so make sure it’s safe for you before trying it out.
 But if it is, we’d encourage you to have a go and see how you get on.

 We can help you succeed, too.
-Get started with our SIMPLE quiz.
-From there, use the SIMPLE fasting timer to practice fasting and the food log to gauge your food choices.
+Get started with our Simple quiz.
+From there, use the Simple fasting timer to practice fasting and the food log to gauge your food choices.
 The hydration tracker will remind you to drink.
-And our articles will help you learn things about yourself and about nutrition that’ll keep you moving forward.
+Plus, our articles will help you learn things about yourself and about nutrition that’ll keep you moving forward.

 You’re not on your own with this.
-We’re always here to help you avoid any rookie intermittent fasting mistakes and troubleshoot if your intermittent fasting plan feels like it’s not working.
-So if you’re eager, go for it!
+We’re always here to help you avoid any rookie intermittent fasting mistakes and troubleshoot if your intermittent fasting schedule feels like it’s not working.
+So, if you’re eager, go for it!

-Frequently asked questions about the 12-hour intermittent fasting method
+Frequently asked questions about the 12-hour intermittent fasting schedule

 Yes, 12 hours of fasting is enough — even this short fast can lead to health benefits and weight loss.